 - Dead animals

 - Materials containing rubber, grease, asphalt, or made from petroleum

 - Fires must be more than 1000 feet from neighbor’s inhabited building

 - No burning when air pollution alert, warning, or emergency is in effect

 - Fire/smoke cannot obscure visibility on roadway, railways, or airfields

 - No waste generated off the premises may be burned

 - No burning within village or city limits or restricted areas

 The Middletown Division of Fire (MFD) is a full-time career organization consisting of 82 paid personnel serving both staff support and operation functions.
-The staff support consists of eight personnel: three staff lieutenants, one fire operations captain, one EMS operations captain, the fire chief, assistant fire chief, and a civilian administrative assistant.
+The staff support consists of eight personnel: the fire chief, assistant fire chief, one fire operations captain, one fire prevention captain, one EMS operations captain, two staff lieutenants, and a civilian administrative assistant.
 The 74 remaining personnel form a three platoon, 24-hour, seven day operations force.
 A shift commander oversees four stations, consisting of fire and emergency medical response personnel, who provide fire suppression response and emergency medical services; along with other technical rescue services to the City of Middletown, as well as public safety education, fire prevention, fire investigation and cause determination.